istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     should work correctly with the instructions in this task.
 Otherwise, try a different implementation of `curl`, for example on a Linux machine.

-## Migration from file mount-based approach
+## (Optional) Migration from file mount-based approach

-If you have configured an ingress gateway using the [file mount-based approach](/docs/tasks/traffic-management/secure-ingress/mount), and you want to migrate your ingress gateway to use SDS approach.
+If you have configured an ingress gateway using the [file mount-based approach](/docs/tasks/traffic-management/secure-ingress/mount), and you want to migrate your ingress gateway to use the SDS approach.
 There are no extra steps required for the migration.
 You can start from the steps below.

 ## Generate client and server certificates and keys